What Is Ocean Engineering?

 - S. Environmental Protection Agency

-Websites like payscale.com cannot ascertain the entry level salary for an ocean engineer because of its specialized nature.
-It mostly depends on the project you work on, the team you are working with, etc. However, the entry-level salaries of other similar engineering jobs can give you an idea of what you will be starting with.
+Websites like payscale.com cannot ascertain the entry-level salary for an ocean engineer because of their specialized nature.
+It mainly depends on the project you work on, the team you are working with, etc. However, the entry-level salaries of other similar engineering jobs can give you an idea of what you will be starting with.

 Mechanical Engineer: $60,100 – $91,900